Ambassador Samuel Martin talks ultralight photography in the backcountry.

 My typical day on the trail does revolve around photos to a certain degree, morning and late afternoon are typically the best time of day to take photos so I usually find myself spending longer in camp during the mornings and stopping for the day earlier in the afternoons.
 This allows me to maximize the best light at the best locations.

-Is there anything I’m not asking that you want to share with me about taking photos in the wild?
+Is there anything I’m not asking that you want to share about taking photos in the wild?

 A camera is a tool just like every other item in your backpack, you need to evaluate the needs of the particular trip you are embarking on and take the necessary equipment.
-Don’t be afraid to take the extra lens or battery, but more importantly don’t be afraid to leave it behind.
+Ultralight photography is really about flexibility and adaptation: Don’t be afraid to take the extra lens or battery, but more importantly don’t be afraid to leave it behind.